MicrosoftDocs/learn/learn-pr/azure/azure-machine-learning-security/includes/3-exercise-setup-custom-roles.md

 Machine Learning Workspace is the top-level resource where you work with artifacts needed in Azure Machine Learning, such as datasets, models, and user roles.

-In this exercise, we will set up an Azure ML Workspace, which will be used in following exercises and modules.
+In this exercise, we will set up an Azure Machine Learning Workspace, which will be used in following exercises and modules.

 ## Prerequisites